IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 user interface for the functionality within the frontend's domain.
 These panels can be seen as pieces of the complete user interface.
-To enable a high degree of flexibility within the TomTom IndiGO framework, there is no direct coupling between different frontends or their panels, allowing plugins to be independently added, removed or replaced.
+To enable a high degree of flexibility within the TomTom IndiGO framework, there is no direct coupling between different frontends or their panels, allowing plugins to be independently added, removed, or replaced.

 Even though frontends are not coupled, TomTom IndiGO presents the frontend panels to users in a cohesive way.
 The _system UI_ is a plugin that decides when to show which panel and defines the